lazd/DOMly/README.md

 ## Running the test suite

-elplato is tested with mocha, chai, and jsdom.
+ATML is tested with mocha, chai, and jsdom.

 ```
 npm install